yashkumar1992/dsa2/README.md

     data/input/titanic/train/ :   features.zip ,  target.zip, cols_group.json  names are FIXED
-             cols_group.json : name of columns per feature category. features.zip :    csv file of the inputs target.zip :      csv file of the label to predict.
+             features.zip or features.parquet  :  csv file of the inputs
+             target.zip   or target.parquet    :  csv file of the label to predict.

     data/input/titanic/test/ :   features.zip  , used for predictions